arksenu/code-executor/docs/OPENWEBUI_INTEGRATION.md

 1. Start a new chat
 2. Look for the tools/functions selector (usually a 🧩 icon)
-3. Select "Code Interpreter" from available tools
+3. Select "Code Executor" from available tools
 4. The tool is now active for that chat session

 ### Example Prompts